andrew-bn/RedisBoost/README.md

 ----------
 Since Redis server supports pipelining, RedisBoost also supports it.

 Any command that is sent to Redis is pipelined.
-Only Pub/Sub commands are sent directly to Redis and not pipelined.
-Then you switch to Pub/Sub mode Redis pipeline is closed.
+The pipeline is flushed to network as soon as possible.
+Within redisboost there is a sort of competition between how fast the network is and how fast new commands are added to pipeline.
+The greater the density of commands is the more efficiently network is used.

 Let's see an example